 The Grossman program is designed to be fun for campers of every age, from the youngest to the oldest.
-Campers are assigned to units, based on their age.
+Campers are assigned to units, based on their age and upcoming grade in school.
 They spend most of their day with the children in their unit, participating in scheduled group activities.

 Each unit has a different daily schedule based on their age and level of development.
 Unit schedules change daily and weekly to keep camp exciting!

 As campers get older, we add more types of activities to their schedules – and they enjoy more opportunities to customize their day with electives.
 As a result, every year at Camp is a new experience!

 Campers in our Moshav unit and older, participate in Maccabiah, a Camp Grossman tradition.
 It’s a summer-long, friendly competition that includes athletic and non-athletic challenges.
 Maccabiah builds self-esteem and encourages cooperation as each camper earns points for their team.
 Many of our older campers tell us Maccabiah is the highlight of their summer—they remember the final songfest and skit for many years to come!

 Read on to learn more about each of our age-based programs and see a sample schedule for your child.